 So, needless to say, it was not going to be easy convincing the USCIS that this individual needed any training in order to pursue a career in architecture and that training in the field of architecture is unavailable in Italy.
 In addition to this, the architecture company was too small to accommodate employees who were specialized trainers.

 As we expected, the USCIS slammed us with a whopping 8-page RFE for the H3 visa explaining how they questioned every aspect of the individual’s qualifications as a trainee.
-As soon as the RFE arrived, our attorneys got to work.
+As soon as the RFE arrived, the VisaNation Law Group attorneys got to work.

 Through extensive research and analysis of both the H3 visa and the individual’s training program, we were able to answer each issue addressed by the USCIS in the RFE.
 We did this by creating a robust strategy for proving that the individual needed to be trained in the U.S. Because the USCIS found issue with almost every aspect of the H3 visa requirements, the strategy had to be comprehensive and waterproof.